A memoir by Jen Dyck-Sprout

 We need your support

-As a result of pollution, pesticides, and habitat destruction, and climate change, nature's bridge builders desperately need our help.By supporting Pollinators: What the world's most misunderstood creatures taught me about a life well lived, you help manifest a world where nature's essential workers are offered the respect they deserve.Please help by signing up for updates and sharing this with any human pollinators in your life.
+As a result of pollution, pesticides, and habitat destruction, and climate change, nature's bridge builders desperately need our help.By supporting Pollinators: What the world's most misunderstood creatures taught me about a life well lived, you help manifest a world where nature's essential workers are offered the respect they deserve.Please help by signing up for updates, sharing this with any human pollinators in your life, or contributing to my coffee fund😁.

 The Pollinator Book